noahpierau/articles/README.md

 # Articles
-This repository contains a collection of my published articles.
+This repository contains a collection of some of my writings.

 It is risk to host articles on Medium since it is a centralized platform.